ianstewartbrooks/javascript-sign-designer/README.md

 [You can veiw a demo here](http://iansbrooks.com/sign-designer)

-I wrote this application using Javascript and JQuery for a job I was doing for an web design agency who supplied me with all the images, etc. They were developing a site/system for a client who wanted to create signs/plaques for their customers from stone and various other materials.
+I wrote this application using Javascript and JQuery for a job I was doing for an web design agency who supplied me with all the images, etc - it was my first major JS app.
+They were developing a site/system for a client who wanted to create signs/plaques for their customers from stone and various other materials.
 My task was to write the base application and then the agency would then make it look 'pretty' and attach it to the rest of the system/backend they were designing.